SAP-samples/fiori-elements-feature-showcase/README.md

 <i>Search term:</i> [`"liveMode"`](../../search?q=liveMode)

-To simplify the user experience you can enable live mode in your apps, which removes the GO button from the filter bar and directly applies filters and search queries.
+To simplify the user experience you can enable live mode in your app, which removes the "GO" button from the filter bar and directly applies filters and search queries.

 It is enabled in the [manifest.json](app/listreport-objectpage/webapp/manifest.json):